 Awards will be in the range of \$250,000-\$375,000 per year for four years, depending on the scope of the work proposed.
 Grants may be awarded in a variety of sizes and durations.
 The total request for NSF funding for each project, for all investigators and all organizations, may not exceed \$1,500,000.
-NSF expects to fund approximately 4-6 awards in FY 2012, depending on the quality of submissions.
-Anticipated date of awards: September 2012.
+NSF expects to fund approximately 4-6 awards in FY 2013, depending on the quality of submissions and pending the availability of funds.
+Anticipated date of awards: September 2013.